CLI Reference

 tmux | Open a multi-pane local service log dashboard | Tails one tracked local service log per pane; tmux does not own service processes. |

-germinate | Submit a one-minute canary and recommend resource settings | Writes latest-canary.json, keeps normal latest.json untouched, and prints a manual YAML patch. |
+germinate | Submit a short canary (default one minute) and recommend resource settings | Writes latest-canary.json, keeps normal latest.json untouched, and prints a manual YAML patch. |

 sweep submit | Submit many independent trials from a top-level sweep block | Each trial is a tracked Slurm allocation.
 Use --dry-run first and --max-trials for intentional fanout above 100. |